-5. Use the cxfslicense command to verify that the license is installed in /etc/flexlm/license.dat.
-If the license is installed properly, there will be no output.
-If it is not installed, there will be errors.
+5. Use the cxfslicense -d command to verify that the license key is installed in /etc/flexlm/license.dat.

-For more verbose output, use the -d option.
-For example, the following shows a properly installed license:
+For example, the following shows a properly installed license key:

-'''

 solaris# /usr/cxfs_cluster/bin/cxfslicense -d

 no xvm user license required.

 XVM_SOLARIS license granted.

 CXFS_SOLARIS license granted.

-'''

-If there are errors, verify that you have obtained and installed the CXFS licenses.
-For more information, see "Verifying the Linux Installation" on page 72.
+If there are errors, verify that you have obtained and installed the CXFS license keys.
+For more information, see "Verifying the Linux Installation" on page 70.

-6. If CXFS previously failed to load because of a license error, restart CXFS now.
+6. If CXFS previously failed to load because of a license key error, restart CXFS now.